google/bulk_fhir_tools/README.md

 ## Overview
 <!---TODO(b/199179306): add links to code paths below.--->
-* `cmd/bcda_fetch/`: A configurable program for fetching FHIR data from BCDA, and optionally saving to disk or sending to your FHIR Store.
+* `cmd/bulk_fhir_fetch/`: A configurable program for fetching FHIR data from a bulk fhir source (like BCDA), and optionally saving to disk or sending to your FHIR Store.
 The tool is highly configurable via flags, and can support pulling incremental data only, among other features.
-See "bcda_fetch CLI Usage" for details on how to use this program.
+See "bulk_fhir_fetch CLI Usage" for details on how to use this program.
 * `bulkfhir/`: A generic client package for interacting with bulk FHIR APIs.
 * `bcda/`: A go client package for interacting with the [BCDA](https://bcda.cms.gov/).